bb-Ricardo/netbox-sync/docs/source_vmware.md

 NetBox object (device, vm) with the highest amount of matching interfaces.
 If the ratio of matching interface MAC addresses exceeds 2.0 then the top matching NetBox object (device, vm) is chosen as desired object.

 If the ratio is below 2.0 then None will be chosen.
-The probability is to low that this one is the correct one.
+The probability is too low that this one is the correct one.

 #### 3. Try to find a NetBox object based on the primary IP (v4 or v6) address